 Another way your parents can increase their retirement security is by transferring unused OA balances to their SA or RA.
 This will instantly earn them a minimum additional interest of 1.5% return per year.

-Compounded over a long time, this can make a significant difference to their CPF LIFE monthly payouts.
+Compounded over a long time, this can make a significant difference to your parents' CPF LIFE monthly payouts.

 Singaporeans and PRs can withdraw a lump sum of $5,000 from their CPF accounts at 55, and 20% of their RA balances (inclusive of the initial $5,000) once they are 65, regardless of how much CPF savings they have.

-You can build a larger retirement nest egg by passing over short-term lump sum withdrawals to let the funds continue compounding and/or contributing to your CPF LIFE monthly payouts, which will last a lifetime.
+Your parents can build a larger retirement nest egg by passing over short-term lump sum withdrawals to let the funds continue compounding and/or contributing to their CPF LIFE monthly payouts, which will last a lifetime.

 4. Making a CPF nomination

 CPF is not covered under your or your parents' will.
 This means that if your parents have not made a CPF nomination, their CPF savings will be transferred to the Public Trustee's Office for distribution to your family members under the Intestacy Law or Certificate of Inheritance (for Muslims).
 There will be fees charged for dealing with CPF monies.